Skip to content

 Day 3: Drive to Baby Beach by 8:30 AM.
 Spend the morning in the lagoon.
 Lunch at Rum Reef nearby.
 Drive back during nap time.
 Afternoon free.
 Dinner at a casual resort restaurant.

-**Day 4:** Morning catamaran cruise (Pelican Adventures is more family-friendly than Jolly Pirates for toddlers — calmer, more space).
+Day 4: Morning catamaran cruise (Pelican Adventures is more family-friendly than Jolly Pirates for toddlers.
+Calmer, more space).
+You can book a catamaran sail and snorkel cruise in advance.
 Afternoon nap.
 Date night: hire a sitter, go to Barefoot or Pinchos for an adults-only dinner.

 Day 5: Return to your toddler's favorite beach (they will have a clear preference by now).
 Pack during nap time.
 Depart.